-Before we start a discussion on Artificial Intelligence career paths, let’s look at the types of AI we generally deal with.
+Before we start discussing Artificial Intelligence career paths, let’s look at the types of AI we generally deal with.
 AI generally falls under two broad categories, namely Narrow AI and Artificial General Intelligence.

-Intelligence in humans is in everything that we do, from watching and learning to carry out the simplest and mundane tasks while being self-aware and the surrounding.
-This, when narrowed down to a particular function, like image processing or face detection and face recognition, which is subsets of the general or greater intelligence we humans have, is called Narrow AI.
+Intelligence in humans is in everything we do, from watching and learning to carrying out the simplest and mundane tasks while being self-aware and the surrounding.
+This, when narrowed down to a particular function, like image processing or face detection and face recognition, which is a subset of the general or greater intelligence we humans have, is called Narrow AI.
 Each function of a human being that exhibits intelligence is being replicated in machines to perform specific functions by a machine instead of a human being.

 A few examples of Narrow AI include:

 - Image recognition